-With Jesus' frustration ringing in our ears we enter today's story.
+So with Jesus' frustration ringing in our ears we enter today's story.
 One of the Pharisees by the name of Simon who heard Jesus' response to John, asked Jesus to come and eat with him.
 Jesus accepted, entering Simon's house and taking his place at the table.
 Now imagine, if you will, Simon's horrified reaction as the unnamed but clearly identified "woman of the city" started to paw over Jesus.
 Horrified, disgusted even, as Jesus allowed himself not only to be touched by a woman, but touched by a woman who clearly and demonstrably would cause Jesus to be declared unclean.
-How she even got into Simon's house, the house of a Pharisee, let alone into the eating area is another question, but there was no question that Jesus, allowing himself to be touched by her he had allowed himself to be declared 'off limits' to all who were pure and righteous.
+How she even got into Simon's house, the house of a Pharisee, let alone into the eating area is another huge question that remains unanswered, but there was no question that Jesus, by allowing himself to be touched by her, was now clearly declared 'off limits' to all who were pure and righteous.